 Treatment of psoriasis is usually a series of steps, called the 1-2-3 approach, which entails:

-Step 1—Topical: Sunlight or medication applied directly to the surface of the skin
+Step 1—Topical: Medication applied directly to the surface of the skin

-Step 2—Phototherapy: Phototherapy (or “light treatment”) using ultraviolet light alone or in combination with medication if medication alone does not improve symptoms
+Step 2—Phototherapy: Phototherapy (light treatment) using ultraviolet light or sunlight alone or in combination with medication if medication alone does not improve symptoms

-Step 3—Systemic: Medicines taken internally (usually oral medication) to treat psoriasis systemically if topical medications and/or phototherapy do not improve symptoms
+Step 3—Systemic: Medications taken internally (usually oral medication) to treat psoriasis systemically if topical medications and/or phototherapy do not improve symptoms